Stevie-Ray/hangtime-grip-connect/packages/docs/src/index.md

 hero:
   name: "Web Motherboard"
-  tagline: A Web Bluetooth API Griptonite Motherboard interface
+  tagline: A Web Bluetooth API for the Griptonite Motherboard + Beastmaker used by climbers to improve finger strength.

   actions:
     - theme: brand
       text: Get Started